 Skip to main content

-The OSM API enforces rate limits per API token, per minute.
+The API enforces rate limits per API token, per minute.
 Limits vary by account tier.
 If you exceed your limit, the API returns a 429 Too Many Requests response and you must wait until the next minute window before making additional requests.

 Limits by tier